noobandrew/imoveisgeo/README.md

 Other than that, a lot of research, a lot of headache, a lot of StackOverflow, a lot of Youtube videos with 20 views.

 *[DEMO](https://imoveisgeo.com.br)* - Login with the code "exemplo".
 The link to SIGEF does not work as it relies on a real code given by a real customer.

+Feel free to open the app on your phone.
+I made the leaflet inside it responsive.
+Furthermore, an .apk with webview will be published soon.